blues/app-accelerators/50-smart-co2-sensor/README.md

 ## Overview

-This application continuously reads atmospheric CO2 levels in ppm and check to see whether the current CO2 levels are cause for concern.
+This application continuously reads atmospheric CO2 levels in ppm and checks to see whether the current CO2 levels are cause for concern.
 When an alarm event is triggered, then an alarm is sounded and a Twilio message is generated to warn employees and/or patrons of dangerous CO2 levels.
 Periodic samples of